swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 ### Probability

-Finally, in a probabilistic approach to linear regression we assume that the response $Y$ is obtained by a linear combination of our explanatory variables $x_1,...,x_n$ and a constant noise or error $\epsilon$ which is usually assumed to be normally distributed.
+Finally, in a probabilistic approach to linear regression we assume that the response $Y$ is obtained by a linear combination of our explanatory variables $x_1,...,x_n$.
+Additionally we model a constant noise or error $\epsilon$ which is usually assumed to be normally distributed.

 $$